 § 180.840 How is fact-finding conducted?

-(a) If fact-finding is conducted—
+(a) If fact-finding is conducted:

-(1) You may present witnesses and other evidence, and confront any witness presented; and
+(1) You may present witnesses and other evidence and confront any witness presented; and

-(2) The fact-finder must prepare written findings of fact for the record.
+(2) The factfinder must prepare written findings of fact for the record.

-(b) A transcribed record of fact-finding proceedings must be made, unless you as a respondent and the Federal agency agree to waive it in advance.
+(b) A transcribed record of fact-finding proceedings must be made unless you, as a respondent, and the Federal agency agree to waive it in advance.
 If you want a copy of the transcribed record, you may purchase it.

 § 180.845 What does the debarring official consider in deciding whether to debar me?